 ŠUM, Trebišov

 Their aim is to find a stable position in the city’s cultural space and expand their activities within the community and its participation.
-Thanks to the Escalator, they would like to “make the direction of our human, time and financial resources more efficient, look for new funding opportunities and connect our efforts with other, similarly focused projects.
-At the same time, we need to improve planning and strategies so that we do not go in the direction from which others have already returned unsuccessfully.
-There are only two of us; time and energy are not enough, so we would like to avoid fundamental mistakes and invest our energy in something that will bring a result that we can continue to build on.” – Edita Treščáková, ŠUM
+Thanks to the Escalator, they would like to “make the direction of our human, time, and financial resources more efficient, look for new funding opportunities, and connect our efforts with other similarly focused projects.
+At the same time, we need to improve planning and strategies so that we do not go in a direction from which others have already returned unsuccessfully.
+There are only two of us; time and energy are not enough, so we would like to avoid fundamental mistakes and invest our energy in something that will bring a result we can continue to build on.” – Edita Treščáková, ŠUM

 Spolka, Košice